2023 NFL OTA News Tracker

 • Michael Gallup said he’s feeling “springy again” at OTAs after averaging an ugly 30.3 receiving YPG in his first season off his late-season 2021 ACL tear.
 HC Mike McCarthy put some of the blame on Dallas’ coaching staff for Gallup’s down season, noting that Gallup played almost exclusively as the X receiver and ran too many go routes.
 McCarthy wants to move Gallup around more and to diversify his route tree, but he’ll also face stiffer competition for WR targets with Brandin Cooks added this off-season.
 I’ve warmed up a bit to Gallup since Dallas’ quiet draft at wide receiver, but his ADP (144, WR65) is in line with where I think he should be drafted.
 (May 26)

 • Tony Pollard, who fractured his fibula in late January, is practicing in Dallas’ “reduced-tempo” OTAs — the team was fined for too much physicality in OTAs the last two years.
 Pollard has been expected to be ready for training camp and his participation in OTAs is a strong sign his off-season rehab is going well.
+Pollard spoke on June 1 and told reporters his rehab is ahead of schedule and that he plans to be ready for training camp.
 He’s worked his way to the top of the depth chart after the Cowboys released Ezekiel Elliott this off-season, and HC Mike McCarthy has said he wants to “run the damn ball” after firing pass-happy play-caller Kellen Moore.
 The Cowboys are candidates to add a back later this summer, but the efficient Pollard — he owns career averages of 5.1 YPA and 8.3 YPR — is still set to see the most volume in his fifth season.
-(May 25)
+(June 2)

 New York Giants